Hull Residential Design Guide SPD

 Often overlooked at planning stages, the guide also addresses design detail.
 A focus on the quality and source of materials, captured in key constructional details is intended to ensure that design aspirations are fully understood at planning stage.
 It helps planning officers to consider issues of maintenance more carefully and encourages applicants to consider long-term durability.

-Key elements that will define the character of a neighbourhood, such as balconies, thresholds, eaves and windows should be considered and detailed in planning applications.
+Key elements that will define the character of a neighborhood, such as balconies, thresholds, eaves and windows should be considered and detailed in planning applications.
 The SPD also covers modular construction (mmc) and smart home technologies that will increasingly shape new housing.

 Streets and Public Space